 6. Contribute the maximum allowed amount to your IRA (Individual Retirement Account) or 401(k) every year.
 If you have matching contributions from your employer, be sure you’re getting the full amount of this “free money.”
 These investment plans may also give you tax savings now or when you start withdrawals, depending on your choice of investment fund.

-7. You may want to contribute more to your IRA for yourself and your spouse if you are over 50.
-You can make catch-up contributions to your Traditional or Roth IRA up to $1,000 in 2014 and 2015.
+7. You may want to contribute more to your IRA for yourself and your spouse if you are age 50 or older.
+You can make catch-up contributions to your Traditional or Roth IRA in accordance with the IRS’ rules.
 Catch-up contributions to an IRA are due by the due date of your tax return (not including extensions).

 8. Check with the Social Security Administration to understand how your retirement start date impacts benefits.
 The later you start drawing benefits prior to age 70, the larger your monthly benefit will be.
 No matter when you retire, be sure to sign up for Medicare at age 65.